quicwg/base-drafts/draft-ietf-quic-http.md

 request header fields are unknown.
 The client can buffer the stream data in expectation of the matching PUSH_PROMISE.
 The client can use stream flow control (see {{Section 4.1 of QUIC-TRANSPORT}}) to limit the amount of data a server may commit to the pushed stream.
-Clients SHOULD discard data from push streams if no corresponding PUSH_PROMISE frame is processed in a reasonable amount of time.
+Clients SHOULD abort reading and discard data already read from push streams if no corresponding PUSH_PROMISE frame is processed in a reasonable amount of time.

 Push stream data can also arrive after a client has canceled a push.
 In this case, the client can abort reading the stream with an error code of